 See Md.
 Code Cts. & Jud.
 Proc 3-1503

 Maryland Protective Orders are found under Md.
 Fam.
 Law Code Sec.
 4-501, et. seq.
-Peace orders are for neighbors, acquaintances, and persons who do not have an intimate relationship.
+Maryland peace orders are for neighbors, acquaintances, and persons who do not have an intimate relationship.

 Protective Orders are only for: